-Innovative Finance ISA Launched
+Innovative Finance ISA 2016: Where Are We Now?

 The announcement of the Innovative Finance Individual Saving Account (IF ISA) was a big milestone for the peer-to-peer lending (P2P) industry.
 This IF ISA was made available on 6th April, 2016.
 It’s been almost a month since the new tax-efficient wrapper launched and with it came permissions granted to financial advisers to recommend P2P products to their client-base.
 So, how does the P2P landscape look after a landmark month for the industry?